Azure/azure-powershell/src/RedisEnterpriseCache/examples/Get-AzRedisEnterpriseCache.md

 ```

-This command gets every Redis Enterprise Cache in the specified resource group.
+This command gets information about every Redis Enterprise cache in the specified resource group.